 "Children in Poverty," January 15, 2014.
 New York Times.

 Katie Plax, MD, FAAP

-The AAP advocates for federal and state policies that support low income and poor children, including Medicaid, CHIP, the Supplemental Nutrition Access Program, Vaccines for Children, and a variety of other policies.
+The AAP advocates for federal and state policies that support low income and poor children.

 The AAP develops policy statements and other publications about the impact of poverty on child health.
 Current policy includes: